wp-plugins/php-snippets/readme.txt

 = There's a Bug in the Plugin! =

 Check to make sure the bug is actually in the plugin and not in one of your Snippets.
-This plugin acts mostly as a pass-through, and the error messages should be confined to your code (hopefully not mine).
+This plugin attempts to act primarily as a transparent pass-through, and the error messages should be confined to *your* code (hopefully not mine).
 If there's something goofy going on, please let me know by filing a [bug report](http://code.google.com/p/wordpress-php-snippets/issues/list).

 == Screenshots ==